utmapp/UTM/README.md

 ### Easy

-The recommended way to obtain the dependencies is to use the built artifacts from [Github Actions][1].
-Look for the latest build and download the Sysroot artifact from either the arm64 build (for iOS) or x86_64 build (for iOS Simulator).
+The recommended way to obtain the dependencies is to use the built artifacts from [Github Actions][5].
+Look for the latest release build and download the Sysroot artifact from either the arm64 build (for iOS) or x86_64 build (for iOS Simulator).
 Then unzip the artifact to the root directory of UTM.
 You can then open `UTM.xcodeproj`, select your signing certificate, and then run UTM from Xcode.

 ### Advanced